sauerbraten/p1xbraten/README.md

 ### [nextfollowteam.patch](./patches/nextfollowteam.patch)

-- "fixes" `nextfollow` to start at the first/last player when cycling forwards/backwards, instead of second or second to last respectively
 - adds the `nextfollowteam` command that will cycle through players grouped by team and falls back to vanilla's `nextfollow` in non-team modes (which just iterates through CNs from low to high)

 To use it, put the following lines into your autoexec.cfg (and remember you'll have to change them back to `nextfollow` before using the autoexec.cfg with other clients!):